munizig/AirlineSolution/Readme.md

 **v1.0 - 04/16/2019**
 - First version docummented
-- All back end done
+- All backend done

+**v1.1 - 04/17/2019
+- Front end implemented with bootstrap

 ## About the developer: